 All subjects will receive intensive risk factor management and lifestyle coaching similar to that in the SAMMPRIS and CREST-2 trials.

-All subjects will be evaluated at 1 month, 4 months, 8 months, and 1 year after randomization when they will have their blood pressure measured, risk factors optimized, and will be assessed for study endpoints.
+All subjects will be evaluated at 1 month, 4 months, 8 months, and 12 months.

 The main intent of CAPTIVA is to establish that at least one of the two novel therapies being evaluated is more effective than the current standard.
 CAPTIVA is not designed or powered to answer which of the two novel arms is more effective – that would require a much larger sample size.
 Nevertheless, CAPTIVA will provide important safety and efficacy data on both novel therapies.